mikhel1984/sonata/README.md

 * Pure Lua code
 * Variety of modules
-* Generating templates for new modules and localization files
+* Template generation for new modules and localization files
-* Interactive execution of _note_-files
+* Mathematical modules can be used independently

 ## Getting started